How Long Does Adoption Take in South Africa?

 A Critical Hidden Delay: RACAP Processing Backlogs

-Research on the South African adoption system has found that babies are frequently three months old before their names even appear on the RACAP register after being relinquished by their birth mother.
+Research on the South African adoption system has found that babies are frequently three months old before their names even appear on the RACAP register after being relinquished by their birth parent.
 This administrative delay — caused by the DSD's reliance on manual register management — means that even after you are registered and waiting, there can be a lag between a child becoming legally adoptable and that child's profile appearing in the national system.

 Phase 3: Placement to Court Order